opendoor-labs/xray-css/README.md

 ## Purpose

 CSS code, like JavaScript code, changes all the time.
-Many attempts at verifying changes don't cause unwanted effects are brittle.
+Many attempts at verifying that changes don't cause unwanted effects are brittle.
 We can unit test CSS visually at a component level though to great effect.

 ## How